Simone Weil: Spiritual nature of work

-Metaxu: "Every separation is a link"
+Metaxu

 Metaxu, a concept Weil borrowed from Plato, is that which both separates and connects (e.g., as the word 'cleave' means both to cut and join).
 This idea of connecting distance was of the first importance for Weil's understanding of the created realm.
 The world as a whole, along with any of its components, including the physical body, is to be regarded as serving the same function for people in relation to God that a blind man's stick serves for him in relation to the world about him.
 They do not afford direct insight, but can be used experimentally to bring the mind into practical contact with reality.
 This metaphor allows any absence to be interpreted as a presence, and is a further component in Weil's theodicy.

 In Gravity and Grace Weil provides a metaphor to explain this concept "Two prisoners whose cells adjoin communicate with each other by knocking on the wall.
 The wall is the thing which separates them but it is also their means of communication.
 It is the same with us and God.
 Every separation is a link."